AndyObtiva/glimmer-cs-timer/README.md

 ## Pre-requisites

+If you would like to reuse as a library instead of a standalone application, here are the pre-requisites needed:

 - [Glimmer](https://github.com/AndyObtiva/glimmer) application, [Glimmer](https://github.com/AndyObtiva/glimmer) custom shell, or another [Glimmer](https://github.com/AndyObtiva/glimmer) custom widget
 - JRuby version required by Glimmer
 - Java version required by Glimmer

 ## Setup

+To setup for use in another [Glimmer](https://github.com/AndyObtiva/glimmer) application, [Glimmer](https://github.com/AndyObtiva/glimmer) custom shell, or another [Glimmer](https://github.com/AndyObtiva/glimmer) custom widget, follow the instructions below.

 ### Glimmer Application